microsoft/FluidFramework/docs/docs/component-handles.md

 This is where Compponent Handles becomes really powerful and make this scenario much simpler.
 You can pass around the `handle` to a `Component` across `Containers` and to load it from anywhere, you just have to call `get()` on it.

 ### Request format

 Another advantage of using handles is that the user doesn't have to worry about creating an input with the right format to pass to `request`.
 This format may vary from one implementation to another.
 Component Handle takes care of this and the user code can be agnostic to the underlying implementation, thereby making it more flexible and portable.

 ## Example implementations

 [ComponentHandle](../../packages/runtime/component-runtime/src/componentHandle.ts) is an implementation of `IComponentHandle` for representing a [SharedComponent](../../packages/framework/aqueduct/src/components/sharedComponent.ts).

 [SharedObjectComponentHandle](../../packages/dds/shared-object-base/src/handle.ts) is an implementation of `IComponentHandle` for representing a [SharedObject](../../packages/dds/shared-object-base/src/sharedObject.ts).

 [RemoteComponentHandle](../../packages/runtime/runtime-utils/src/remoteComponentHandle.ts) is used to represent one of the above Component Handles on a rmeote client when it is stored inside of a DDS.

+## Handles vs request model

+The advantages of using `handles` over the `request` model has been outlined above.
+However, there are scenarios where the `request` model is the way to go.
+Basically, if you want to get a fluid object from layers above the runtime, like the loader layer, you should use the `request` model.
+For runtime and below layers, you should probably use `handles`.